caffeine-rohit/NextGig/README.md

-# OpportunityHub - Job Board Platform
+# NextGig - Job Board Platform

 A modern, full-featured job board platform built with React, TypeScript, Tailwind CSS, and Supabase.
 Connect talented professionals with their dream opportunities.